Heetak Shah

 I am a predoctoral research fellow in Economics and Operations, Information, and Technology at Stanford Graduate School of Business.
-Previously, I graduated from Indian Institute of Technology Bombay with a Bachelors in Engineering Physics and Masters in Operations Research.
+This summer, I will be starting my PhD in Economics at UC Berkeley.

 About Me